 Facebook and Twitter Ads Manager both provide a daily reach for their campaigns, which you can then utilize for your specific brand to calculate a personalized cost per thousand impressions.

 The same can be applied to TikTok – you can use the TikTok analytics to determine your brand’s estimated daily results, including reach, link clicks, and your audience size.
-This can allow you to analyze your current marketing tactics, and see if utilizing social media platforms is best for your brand’s goal, reach, and campaign.
+This allows you to analyze your current marketing tactics and see if utilizing social media platforms is best for your brand’s goal, reach, and campaign.

-If your competitors are active on social media and responding to comments, posting new content, and giving updates about their business, then people are more likely to go to your competitors than the year to go to you.
-If you do not have an online presence then people are more likely to go with what they know – or what they can easily find out about.
+If your competitors are active on social media and responding to comments, posting new content, and giving updates about their business, they may be taking potential customers away from your brand.
+If you don’t have an online presence, then people are more likely to go with what they know – or what they can more easily find.

-Take a look at what your competitors are doing on their social media.
+Take a look at what your competitors are doing on their social media profiles.
 See if they are running any paid ads on apps like Instagram, TikTok, or Facebook.
-Are they up to date with the current hashtag challenges on TikTok, using humor and viral sensations to attract the younger target market?

-Take a look at the ‘Channels’ section of Acquisition and look out for ‘Social’ in your Google Analytics page.
-This allows you to see a breakdown of each network and who has sent traffic your way, and how often they send it.
+Use Google Analytics to see where your traffic comes from.
+Take a look at the ‘Channels’ section and look out for ‘Social’ in your Google Analytics page.
+This allows you to see a breakdown of each network and which site is sending you traffic from your social media efforts.

-You now have ample evidence that proves your business will benefit from social media, but you may still be reluctant to try it out – we get it, you’re kind of old school.
-Maybe you don’t even use social media yourself, but that is no reason that you should write it off for your business.
-After all, with all of the latest info and stats about social media usage in terms of marketing for brands and businesses, the only thing it can do for you is help you gain more traffic, gain more customers, and make more connections.
+We know you’re old school, but where else can you find a huge auditorium (AKA Facebook, Twitter, LinkedIn, etc…) filled with potential customers, listening to your brand’s voice throughout the day?
+You might not even use social media yourself, but that’s no reason to write it off for your business!
+After all, with all of the latest info and stats about social media usage in terms of marketing for brands and businesses, the only thing it can do for you is help you increase traffic, customers, and connections.
+Sounds pretty good, yes?